49th FG c1942

 During July to October 1942 assigned to pilot 1st Lt.

 Lowell C. Lutton until he was transferred to the 475th Fighter Group.

-On November 6, 1942 one of sixteen P-40s that took off from 3-Mile Drome (Kila) near Port Moresby at 7:50am piloted by 2nd Lt.
-Nelson Elmer Brownell on a mission to escort transports over Kokoda to Pongani.
+On November 6, 1942 took off from 3-Mile Drome (Kila) near Port Moresby at 7:50am piloted by 2nd Lt.
+Nelson E. Brownell as one of sixteen P-40s on a mission to escort transports from Kokoda to Pongani.
 Over Kokoda, this P-40 suffered an engine failure that caused its engine to stop.
 Brownell attempted to make a dead stick landing at Kokoda Airfield but crashed to the northwest near Saga and was killed in the crash.